cbcaio/integer_saas/README.md

 ### Stretch goals attempted

 - Deployed API on AWS, using Infrastructed as Code with Terraform
-- Wanted to finish OAuth implementation, but I used too much time with code refactoring and iac
+- Wanted to finish OAuth implementation, but I used too much time with code refactoring and iac.
+What I did was to prepare for receiving OAuthClients but did not finish
-- Unfortuately I didn't even start the UI.
-I wanted to add a simple React component but didn't want to use more than 5 days

 ### Instructions to run assignment locally